 AutoCAD consultants may also be hired to assist a company with installation of a new version of the software or debugging problems once it's been uploaded to a system.
 Because of their expertise, they may also be called upon, potentially under tight deadlines, to create drawings using AutoCAD.

 Job Outlook for AutoCAD Consultants

-In the decade from 2012 to 2022, the BLS expects the market for drafters as a whole to experience little to no change in employment.
-Mechanical drafters are even expected to see a 5% decline in jobs.
-Specializations in electrical drafting, however, are expected to grow by 10% during the period.
+In the decade from 2014 to 2024, the BLS expects the market for drafters as a whole to experience a 3% decline in employment.
+Mechanical drafters are even expected to see a 7% decline in jobs.
+Specializations in electrical drafting, however, are expected to grow by 5% during the period.
 The drafting field is also subject to the cyclical nature of the construction and manufacturing industries.
 Demand for CAD operators varies by region.